Is Austal a take-over target?

 Is Austal a take-over target?Written by Nick Blenkey

-Back on June 6, Australian shipbuilder Austal Limited, which is, of course, the parent of Mobile, Ala., based Austal USA, published a stock exchange announcements saying:
+Back on June 6, Australian shipbuilder Austal Limited, which is, of course, the parent of Mobile, Ala., based Austal USA, published a stock exchange announcement saying:

 “Austal Limited (Austal) (ASX: ASB) refers to recent media speculation regarding possible corporate activity involving Austal.